MArhamAA1422/b6-learning/react/design-pattern.md

 AntD Form = "Styled + Contextualized adapter for rc-field-form", rc-field-form = a lower-level React library created by the Ant team

 This file uses: Adapter/wrapper, Context provider, Compound component, ForwardRef/imperative handle, Provider Composition patterns.

+## Other Patterns
+#### Extensible Styles Pattern
+For example, a button component with extensible styles that allows changing its color and size by means of props.
+#### Control Props Pattern
+The Control Props pattern is a technique in React that allows a component to control its internal state through props provided by the parent component.

+## Others
+- Use `enabled` boolean in props, to check if some code need to run, otherwise return in first place
+- For asynchronous code we can wrap the component with `Suspense`
+- Make custom types using TS
+- `const ProductDetails = React.lazy(() => import('./ProductDetails'))`, you can lazily load components when you need them, making your app faster and more efficient.
+- Naming Conventions
+   - For components, use **PascalCase** (like UserProfile.js)
+   - For variables and functions, use **camelCase** (like getUserData())
+   - And for constants, use **UPPERCASE_SNAKE_CASE** (like API_URL)
+- Among the most common examples of design patterns applied to React are **custom hooks, HOC**, and **prop-based rendering techniques**.
+- It is important to emphasize that these patterns not only focus on solving technical problems, but also prioritize code efficiency, readability and maintainability.
+By adopting standardized practices and well-defined concepts, development teams can collaborate more effectively and build robust and adaptable React applications for the long term.